 "Harry, please.
 I would be the first to admit that the link has some merit as a weapon, and might even tell us something vital.
 However," she stressed, "the risks are too great.
 It's as simple as that, risk versus reward.
 The 'rewards' are nebulous at best and the risks are extreme."

 Perversely, it was more acceptable to Harry's mind to hear such an impersonal assessment of the curse-link.
-Otherwise he was left with the thought that perhaps his friends' desire to see him safe was interfering with their accepting that danger was inevitable and often necessary.
+Otherwise, he was left with the thought that perhaps his friends' desire to see him safe was interfering with their understanding that danger was inevitable and often necessary.
 Hermione was making it clear that the link was not logistically viable.

-And as much as Harry wanted to argue, he didn't have a counterpoint besides, 'but it might work'.
+And as much as Harry wanted to argue, he didn't have a counterpoint other than, 'but it might work'.

 "…I get it," he said finally.
 "I'm outvoted."